trushasahu/Execute_GCP_DF_from_local/README.md

 3.You can ignore Install Python virtual environment

-4.Install the pip install apache-beam[gcp] for doing the operation with google cloud
+4.Install the "pip install apache-beam[gcp]" for doing the operation with google cloud

 5.Execute a pipeline using below command.
 Apache beam will use your local system paths to process.